Jad Abou Ali ’26

 Mechanical Engineering

-Direct Supervisor: Aditya Mehrotra, Graduate Student, Department of Mechanical Engineering
+Direct Supervisor: Aditya Mehrotra, Graduate Student, Mechanical Engineering

 Sponsor: Friends of MITEI UROP